fractalide/fractalide/nodes/README.md

 ```
 ![Image Alt](https://raw.githubusercontent.com/fractalide/fractalide/master/doc/images/subnet_ex15.png)

 `Array ports` are used when the number of ports are unknown at `Agent` development time, but known when the `Agent` is used in a `Subgraph`.
 The `adder` `Agent` demonstrates this well, it has an `array input port` which allows `Subgraph` developers to choose how many integers they want to add together.
-It really doesn't make sense to implement an adder with two simple input ports then be constrained when you need to add three numbers together.
+It really doesn't make sense to implement an adder with two fixed simple input ports then be constrained when you need to add three numbers together.

 #### Hierarchical naming:
 ``` nix